DavidGhergut/Sunlapse_4_u/README.md

 ```
 Now, the Raspberry Pi will know to wait until 5 minutes before the sunrise and the sunset to run the program.

+## ⚠️ Make sure you do not have your raspberry pi on sleep if you want to run this project!
+The crontab may disappear once the computer is shut down and you will need to redo step 7 of the setup. ⚠️

 ### ‼️ Acknowledgment ‼️

 This project is an automated version of the [project made by Caroline Dunn](https://github.com/carolinedunn/timelapse).

-### ✅ Special thanks and sites that may asnwer to possible questions 👏:
+### ✅ Special thanks and sites that may answer to possible questions 👏:
 * https://scruss.com/blog/2013/02/06/hey-its-the-sun-heyu-and-sunwait-and-cron-on-the-raspberry-pi/
 * https://www.m4pi.it/2017/12/28/astronomic-time-with-raspberry/#google_vignette